Water Submetering: The Modern Solution for Fair, Accountable, and Cost-Cutting HOA Water Billing

 Common Problems with Shared Utility Billing

 - Inequity in Costs: Flat-rate billing leads to unfairness, as low-use households subsidize heavy users.
-Larger families or high-water users benefit disproportionately while conservation-minded residents pay more than their share.
+Larger families or high-water users benefit disproportionately, while conservation-minded residents pay more than their share.

 Current HOA Water Billing Methods